-Larger studies have more statistical power.
+Large studies have more statistical power than small studies.
 This means the results from large studies are less likely to be due to chance than results from small studies.

 The first column (from the left) lists either the name of the study or the name of the first author of the published article.